rtfpessoa/diff2html/README.md

 - `smartSelection`: allow selection of the code without including line numbers of line prefixes: `true` or `false`, default is `true`

+> NOTE: All the options from Diff2Html are also valid configurations in Diff2HtmlUI

 ### Diff2HtmlUI Browser

 #### Mandatory HTML resource imports